Guide to Utilization Management

 Evidence-Based Criteria Application

-InterQual and MCG criteria provide standardized frameworks for status determination.
-However, in value-based care, these tools serve not as rigid rules but as clinical decision support that ensures consistency while allowing for clinical judgment.15
+InterQual and MCG criteria provide standardized frameworks for level-of-care determination.
+However, in value-based care, these tools serve not as rigid rules but as clinical decision support that ensures consistency and defensibility while allowing for clinical judgment.17

 • Medical necessity based on severity of illness and intensity of service.